-I smiled and nodded, wondering how a girl could get to be 18 years old and sexually active with so little understanding of how procreation actually works.
-She honestly thought that the week of her period was her most fertile week of the month.
-By some miracle, she made it out of high school without getting pregnant, but it wasn’t because she was being smart about it.
-She had obviously been misinformed, probably by another girl or her boyfriend, all because their parents assumed that kids find out how this stuff works SOMEWHERE, and they were personally far too embarrassed to bring up the subject with their kids.
+I nodded, wondering how a girl could be 18 and sexually active with so little understanding of procreation.
+She honestly thought the week of her period was her most fertile.
+By some miracle, she completed high school without getting pregnant.
+But she was obviously misinformed, probably by another girl or her boyfriend.
+He parents were likely too embarrassed to raise the subject.

-To top it off, this girl had no notion at all that what she was doing might be the wrong thing.
-She certainly didn’t seem to think having sex with her boyfriend was something to keep quiet about.
-She was proud of what she was doing.
+To top it off, this girl had no notion that having premarital sex might be wrong.
+She certainly didn’t seem to think it was something to keep quiet about.
+She was proud of it.

-That was back in the early ’90s, which were utterly wholesome times compared to the world that our kids are now growing up in.
-Internet pornography has changed everything about our culture, and our children are more vulnerable than ever before to experience abuse, unexpected pregnancy, sexual addiction, and unhealthy and damaging views of sex.
+That was back in the early ’90s, utterly wholesome times compared to today.
+Internet pornography has changed everything.
+Kids are more vulnerable than ever to abuse, unexpected pregnancy, sexual addiction, and unhealthy and damaging views of sex.

 It’s teaching them that sex is casual.
 Selfish.
-It says that sex is purely physical.
+Purely physical.
 That it means nothing.
-That it is about feeling good and getting what you want and nothing more.
-The world tells our kids that they are sexual objects.
-That they are only worth as much as another person’s level of sexual desire for them.
-It says that if they aren’t having sex they’re worthless, and that if they are having sex, they’re sluts.
-This world tells even our youngest little ones that they are defined by their physical attributes.
-It tells them that they exist for sexual pleasure and that they are even identified by what kind of sexual desires that they have.
+That it’s about feeling good and getting what you want, nothing more.
+The world tells kids they are sexual objects.
+That they’re worth only as much as another person’s level of sexual desire for them.
+It says if they aren’t having sex they’re worthless.
+And if they are, they’re sluts.
+This world defines even our youngest children by physical attributes.
+It tells them they exist for sexual pleasure and even identifies them according to their desires.

-The pornography industry wants to get our kids hooked, like it got so many boys in my generation hooked.
-It is a huge, insidious machine that wants nothing more than to continue raking in billions of dollars at the expense of families everywhere.
-If you think your kids are immune, that they “would never look at that,” then you are sadly mistaken.
-As Christian parents, we should already be talking about pornography before our kids are ever exposed.
-We should be warning about the dangers of the Internet, and we MUST install Internet filters on ALL devices that our families own.
-If we aren’t doing this, we’re throwing our kids straight into the waiting jaws of the pornographers.
+The porn industry wants to hook kids.
+This huge, insidious machine wants nothing more than to continue raking in billions of dollars at the expense of families.
+Don’t assume your kids are immune and “would never look at that.”
+Christian parents should talk to kids about pornography before they’re ever exposed.
+Warn about the dangers of the internet and install filters on all devices.
+Otherwise, we’re throwing kids straight into the waiting jaws of pornographers.